zehao-wang/LAD/README.md

 > Since ins2img consume too much disk space in our situition, for augmentation data in phase1, we do not include goal dreamer in the warmup training
 #### Generate instruction images using GLIDE
+## Generate imagined image of goal position
-Set datapath in the ge_ins2img_feats.py first then run :
+Set datapath for generating REVERIE or SOON in the ge_ins2img_feats.py first then run :
 ```
 python ge_ins2img_feats.py
 ```
+Put hte generated data
 #### Warmup stage - phase1 training with augmentation data for single-action prediction
 ```bash
 cd warmup_src